AY2526S1-CS2103T-T14-1/tp/docs/UserGuide.md

 ### Adding a person: `add`

-Adds a person to the address book.
+Adds a person to the student list.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`
+Format: `add n/NAME p/PHONE_NUMBER e/EMAIL addr/ADDRESS [tag/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags (including 0)